kogarashisan/LavaSite/reference/Data.md

 Lava.app.getModule('DemoFiles').getRecordById(2) == file; // true
 ```

+In this example, when we retrieved DemoFolders module, the other one was created automatically
+(cause they depend on each other).
+Also notice how DemoFolders loaded records into DemoFiles, in `files` from import.

+Note: Collection field does not need Id and ForeignKey fields to function properly,
+so if you don't need them - they can be removed.

 ##Architecture

 - In it's constructor, {@link Lava.data.Module} creates all fields, than calls onModuleFieldsCreated of each field,
 and passes an object with default record's properties.
-- Default record's properties than are serialized into a constructor.
+- Default record's properties then are serialized into a constructor.
 Each time a new record is created - it receives a new instance of it's properties from module.
 - All record's properties are stored in module's internal hash - {@link Lava.data.ModuleAbstract#_properties_by_guid}.
 All fields have a reference to that hash - this way every field has access to properties of all records, that belong to it's module.
 - All records have a reference to their module's fields object.
 Record's getter and setter call {@link Lava.data.field.Abstract#getValue} and {@link Lava.data.field.Abstract#setValue} of corresponding fields.

 As was mentioned, fields have access to all properties of all records of their module.
 Any field can read properties of other fields directly, but fields should not modify properties, that don't belong to them.